A List of Important Literary Terms

 syntax: "The way in which words and clauses are ordered and connected so as to form sentences; or the set of grammatical rules governing such word order."
 (CB)

 technological sublime: British Romantics and American Transcendentalists felt a power beyond themselves, often a healing and teaching power, in nature.
 This feeling came to be know as the Sublime.
 Futurists like Marinetti and the businessmen, planners, and engineers depicted in the film The World of Tomorrow found solace and a power greater than themselves in technology, architecture, and industry.
-This is a very 20th-century phenomenon; today most of the technologies we use are smaller and ubiquitous.
+This feeling is a very 20th-century phenomenon; today most of the technologies we use are smaller and ubiquitous.

 telling detail: language or a visual element, sometimes seemingly minor, that shows a great deal about a character, setting, or an event.
 When Ahab tosses his pipe into the sea in Moby Dick, it signals his mania to chase the white whale, even if it means surrendering the domestic comforts of his prior life.
 Some instances of foreshadowing provide telling details to readers or viewers.